-2023-2024 UPDATES
+2024 UPDATES

-- 1. This RFA covers the FY 2023 and 2024 grant review cycles.
-For the FY 2023 and FY 2024 review cycles, funding from FY 2024 and FY 2025 budgets, respectively, will be used. - 2.
+- 1. This RFA covers the FY 2024 grant application review cycle, funding from the FY 2025 budget will be used. - 2.
 All applicants who meet the eligibility requirement as a New Investigator (see Part II § C), will also be eligible to apply for a seed grant, as well as for a New Investigator standard grant unless they were awarded a seed grant previously, in which case they are eligible to apply for a New Investigator standard grant.
 While all seed grant applications submitted to a program area priority will be evaluated together, seed grant applications from New Investigators will not compete for funding with applications from strengthening-eligible (see Part II § C) institutions.
 More information about seed grants is in the "AFRI Grant Types" PDF in the attachments list on the AFRI RFA Resources page. - 3.
 Year-round conference grant applications are accepted after submission of the Letter of Intent, see Part I & C for more information on which programs accept conference grants.
 The LOI must be submitted at least 195 days before the start of the conference.
 The full Conference Grant application must be submitted, at minimum, 150 days before the start of the conference.